Reading (RDG)

 RDG 7373.
 Community Literacies.

-This course focuses on exploring, understanding, refining, and reflecting on literacy as social practices within a community that informs effective curriculum and instruction for K-16 school settings, adult literacy programs, and informal environments.
-Students will explore ethnographic research as a means to inform instruction and complete a service learning project.
-(MULT).
+This course focuses on exploring, understanding, refining, and reflecting on literacy as social practices within families and communities.
+Students investigate how family and community literacies inform research on curriculum and instruction for PK-16 school settings, adult literacy programs, and informal learning environments.
+Students examine scholarly literature related to literacy studies, composition and rhetoric, adult literacy, and multilingualism.
+Through the completion of a community service learning project, students explore research as a means to inform college literacy instruction and literacy education more broadly.

 Grade Mode: Standard Letter